On the Detection of Supermassive Primordial Stars. II. Blue Supergiants: Introduction

 Most studies have found that rapidly accreting Pop III stars evolve as cool, red hypergiants along the Hayashi limit, with surface temperatures of 5,000 - 10,000 K due to H$^-$ opacity in their atmospheres, at least until they reach $\sim$ 10$^5$ \Ms\ \citep{hos13}. \citet{hle17} found that SMSs can remain cool even above these masses and reach luminosities $\gtrsim 10^{10}$ \Ls.
 But \citet{tyr17} found that SMSs evolving from similar initial conditions quickly settle onto hotter, bluer tracks with temperatures of 20,000 - 40,000 K. \citet{hle17} found that Pop III SMSs accreting at low rates ($\lesssim$ 0.005 \Ms\ yr;$^{-1}$) also evolve along blue tracks, as may stars with clumpy accretion due to fragmentation or turbulence in the accretion disk (\citealt{sak15} -- but see \citealt{sak16b}).
 Whether these differences are due to opacities, code physics (such as the numerical treatment of convection), accretion physics and boundary conditions, or numerical resolution remains unknown.

 What are the prospects for observing blue Pop III SMSs today? \citet{jlj12a} semi-analytically examined the spectral features of similar stars and predicted that they would be characterized by strong Balmer emission and the conspicuous absence of Ly$\alpha$ lines due to absorption by their envelopes.
-The source of this flux was the hypercompact H II region of the star, whose ionising UV was trapped close to its surface by the density and ram pressure of the inflow \citep[which has also found to be true in cosmological simulations of highly-resolved atomically-cooled haloes;][]{bec18}. \citet{freese10}, \citet{z10b}, \citet{z10a} and \citet{if12} modeled the spectra of hot, blue Pop III 'dark stars', supermassive primordial stars powered by the self-annihilation of weakly-interacting dark matter rather than by nuclear fusion.
-They found that these objects could be observed today even by $8-10\,\mathrm{m}$ telescopes on the ground, primarily because of their high surface temperatures (20,000 - 30,000 K), larger masses (up to 10$^7$ \Ms) and longer lives (up to 10$^7$ yr).
+The source of this flux was the hypercompact H II region of the star, whose ionising UV was trapped close to its surface by the density and ram pressure of the inflow \citep[which has also found to be true in cosmological simulations of highly-resolved atomically-cooled haloes;][]{bec18}. \citet{freese10}, \citet{z10b}, \citet{z10a} and \citet{if12} modeled the spectra of hot, blue Pop III dark stars.
+They found that these objects could be observed today even by $8-10\,\mathrm{m}$ telescopes on the ground, primarily because of their high surface temperatures (20,000 - 30,000 K), larger masses (up to 10$^7$ \Ms) and longer lives \citep[up to 10$^7$ yr; see also recent reviews by][]{ds16,ban19}.
 Most recently, \citet{sur18a} calculated spectra for cool, red SMSs and found that some will be visible to the {\em James Webb Space Telescope} \citep[{\em JWST};][]{jwst,jwst2} at $z \lesssim$ 20 and at $z \sim$ 10 - 12 to {\em Euclid} \citep{euclid} and the {\em Wide-Field Infrared Space Telescope} \citep[{\em WFIRST};][]{wfirst} if they are gravitationally lensed. \citet{til18a} also found that the relics of such stars would be uniquely identifiable with the gravitational wave detector LISA at $z >$ 15 if they form in binaries.